RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/41-MRK.md

 <sup>28</sup> But after that I am risen, I will go before you into Galilee.
 <sup>29</sup> But Peter said unto him, Although all shall be offended, yet [will] not I.
 <sup>30</sup> And Jesus saith unto him, Verily I say unto thee, That this day, [even] in this night, before the cock crow twice, thou shalt deny me thrice.
-<sup>31</sup> But he spake the more vehemently , If I should die with thee, I will not deny thee in any wise.
+<sup>31</sup> But he spake the more vehemently, If I should die with thee, I will not deny thee in any wise.
 Likewise also said they all.
 <sup>32</sup> And they came to a place which was named Gethsemane: and he saith to his disciples, Sit ye here, while I shall pray.
 <sup>33</sup> And he taketh with him Peter and James and John, and began to be sore amazed, and to be very heavy;
 <sup>34</sup> And saith unto them, My soul is exceeding sorrowful unto death: tarry ye here, and watch.